 BCEN nursing specialty certification experts, American Burn Association (ABA) burn nursing subject matter experts, and BCEN test development partner PSI Services conduct the initial Burn Nursing Role Delineation Study (RDS) survey to define the burn nursing scope of practice and body of knowledge.
 Read BCEN’s March 15 announcement about the Certified Burn Registered Nurse (CBRN).

-The 405 burn nurses who completed the 154-question BCEN Burn Nursing RDS Survey (47% response rate) played a very important role in defining and validating burn nurse roles, responsibilities and competencies (knowledge, skills and abilities).
+The 405 burn nurses who completed the 154-question BCEN Burn Nursing RDS Survey (53% completion rate) played a very important role in defining and validating burn nurse roles, responsibilities and competencies (knowledge, skills and abilities).
 The results of the survey will help determine the content of the CBRN exam and be the basis for the detailed exam content outline.

 Subject matter experts are selected for a burn nursing role delineation study (RDS), which then gets underway in early 2022.